-- Permission is required to keep more than 8 poultry.
+- Permission is required to keep more than eight poultry.

-- For permission to keep more than 8 poultry, contact a Public Health Officer on 04 499 4444 or email@example.com
+For permission to keep more than eight poultry, contact a Public Health Officer on 04 499 4444 or email@example.com

 - The location of chicken coops can be very important for minimising potential nuisance to neighbours.
 When locating a chicken coop, owners should consider how this may affect their neighbours and locate the coop in a place that is least likely to cause a nuisance.
 Placing it right up against neighbouring properties or near outdoor living areas has the potential to cause a nuisance, as hens can be noisy when they lay and there is a risk of chicken coops becoming smelly in the summer months.

 - The owner of any chicken must regularly clean their chicken coop as appropriate to maintain the chicken coop in a dry, clean condition and state of good repair, free from any offensive smell, overflow and vermin.

 Council do not recommend owning geese, peacocks or any other vocal bird in an urban area, as they are likely to become a nuisance